score-p/scorep_jupyter_kernel_python/README.md

 When dealing with big data structures, there might be a big runtime overhead at the beginning and the end of a Score-P cell.
 This is due to additional data saving and loading processes for persistency in the background.
 However this does not affect the actual user code and the Score-P measurements.

 ## Logging Configuration
-To adjust logging and obtain more detailed output about the behavior of the JUmPER kernel, refer to the `src/logging_config.py` file.
+To adjust logging and obtain more detailed output about the behavior of the scorep_jupyter kernel, refer to the `src/logging_config.py` file.

 This file contains configuration options for controlling the verbosity, format, and destination of log messages.
 You can customize it to suit your debugging needs.